CSCS Revision: General Responsibilities

 • By reporting near misses and unsafe conditions, everyone on-site contributes to a safer working environment and helps prevent potential accidents.

 Hopefully, these key points from our CSCS revision note will help you answer the questions from the general responsibilities section.
 Many questions about the site induction topic were asked in the previous tests.
-So, remember the above key points and take the practice test to increase your chances of passing the HS&E test on your first attempt.
+So, remember the above key points and take the CSCS practice test to increase your chances of passing the HS&E test on your first attempt.